-Dogecoin and Bitcoin may already be in your investment watchlist.
-But which one has the better investment in 2021 and beyond?
+Dogecoin and Bitcoin may already be on your investment watchlist.
+But which one has the better investment in 2022 and beyond?

 Bitcoin has taken an even firmer grasp of its position as the world’s leading cryptocurrency following a record-breaking price run at the start of the year, but has it been left with any room for further growth?

-Anyone looking to invest in cryptocurrency in 2021 needs to consider not only the stability of a coin, but also be able to gauge how much potential it has for significant returns in future.
-This is where altcoins can often prove to be a better investment choice than Bitcoin.
+Anyone looking to invest in cryptocurrencies in 2022 needs to consider not only the stability of a coin, but also be able to gauge how much potential it has for significant returns in future.
+This is where altcoins like DOGE can often prove to be a better investment choice than Bitcoin.

 One such token worthy of consideration is Dogecoin.
-Usually found just outside the top ten cryptocurrencies by market cap and with a trading price of just $0.05 per token, Dogecoin represents an excellent opportunity for investors who aren’t adverse to a little risk.
+Usually found just outside the top ten cryptocurrencies by market cap and with a trading price of just $0.14 per token, Dogecoin represents an excellent opportunity for investors who aren’t averse to a little risk.
 But how does it really measure up against the big hitters like BTC?

-In the following Bitcoin vs Dogecoin comparison, we’ll take a closer look at the technical particulars of each coin as well as see what leading analysts are forecasting for each one’s price movement for the coming months.
+In the following Bitcoin (BTC) vs Dogecoin (DOGE) comparison, we’ll take a closer look at the technical particulars of each coin as well as see what leading analysts are forecasting for each one’s price movement for the coming years.

 Dogecoin vs Bitcoin: A Comparison Between Them